jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Fallen Heroes

 It's important to note, while Rousseau's followers throught the world were political free, they were economically desperate.
-Hunger, disease, unemployment, illiteracy were all rampant.
+Hunger, disease, unemployment, illiteracy were common.
 Rousseau's time was basically one of "economic anarchy."
 This is when red/blue philosophies were born.
-They wanted political liberation from kings but were also obessed with economic growth to bring the people up from poverty.
+Their writers like Edmund Burke, and John Stuart Mill wanted political liberation from kings but were also obessed with economic growth to bring the people up from poverty.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MadeupTameLamb' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Here's a tidbit of an Industrial Revolution business magnate [George Westinghouse](https://en.wikipedia.org/wiki/George_Westinghouse).
 Among his inventions was the air brake, fridge, and electric generator.
 Westinghouse's massive company helped conquer economic anarchy._

 Society loved the original kings for winning the "King's Peace".
-Likewise, the initial economic kings were heroes of the era of mass-production who won the "Executive's Prosperity."
+Likewise, the initial economic kings were heroes of the era of mass-production for winning the "Executive's Prosperity."
 These heroes said follow me, recognize my property rights, work (hard as hell) for my company and we'll all be better off.

 The people did.
-Society upgraded its technology very faster.
-Everyone got access to new tools like lightbulbs, stoves, and telephones.
+The executives were correct.
+Society upgraded its technology very fast.
+As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and the people were player gods inside society's new factories, warehouses, and offices.
 Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.

-But, the Industrial Age was soon over.
+But, the Industrial Age eventually ended.

+Lightbulbs, stoves, and telephones were no longer new.
 Like we saw in the Mad Men clip about marketing tobacco, the children of the Protagonist Executives, didn't earn their spots as society's leaders.
 They didn't invent anything, or create anything new.

-That's when society got become antagonists again.
+That's when society got antagonists again.
 Darth Blockbuster is another story of a fallen angel.
 You can see it today in Hollywood.
-Ricky Gervais just told these antagonists who they were are:

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound.
 This isn't a roast, it's a historical moment.
-Once leaders of society, Hollywood had no idea this is what their community now thinks of them._
+Once leaders of society, Hollywood had no idea this is what (many, if not most) of their community now thinks of them._

-That should both worry you and make you happy Stargazer.
+That should both worry, and make you happy Stargazer.
 First the worrying part; Darth Blockbuster defends the Industrial Age because it makes him powerful.
-He surrounds himself with a story of self-importance and distracts the people with the dark majic of spectacle.
+He surrounds himself with a story of self-importance and funds ways to distracts the people.

-Since, entering the Internet Age, dark majic has skyrocketed in our society.
+That's why since entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.

 Small homes became McMansions with luxury baths and kitches.
 Cars weren't one for a family, but one per a person and still got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Movies became franchise stories that were retold over and over.